Lindeman will oversee the men's Team USA squad at the 2018 IAAF World Indoor Championships this weekend in England.

-Lindeman is well-known throughout the international track and field team.
-From the very first day he stepped onto the track at the Academy in 1989, the Falcons have benefited from Lindeman's leadership and his love of coaching.
+Ralph Lindeman, the recipient of numerous conference and regional coaching awards, is in his 29th season at the helm of the Air Force track and field team.
+From the very first day he stepped onto the track at the Academy in 1989, the Falcons have benefited from Lindeman's leadership and love of coaching.

 His work is not limited to the boundaries of the Academy.
-Lindeman served as an assistant coach for the U.S. Men's Track & Field Team that participated in the 2007 World Championships in Osaka, Japan.
+Lindeman served as an assistant coach for the U.S. Men's Track and Field Team that participated at the 2007 World Championships in Osaka, Japan.
 Previously, he was the jumps, pole vault and decathlon coach for the U.S. Men's Track & Field Team at the 2004 Olympic Games in Athens.
 That team collected 19 medals - including two Gold and five Silver medals from Lindeman-coached athletes - for the squad's highest medal count since the 1992 Games in Barcelona.

 He also served as an advisor to the South Korean team at the 1988 Olympics in Seoul and was a scheduling manager for the 1996 Games in Atlanta.
-In addition to his work with the Olympic Games, Lindeman has also served as the head men's coach for the 2001 World University Games, the 1999 Pan American Games and the "North Team" at the 1993 U.S. Olympic Festival.
+In addition to his work with the Olympic Games, Lindeman has served as the head men's coach for the 2001 World University Games, the 1999 Pan American Games and the "North Team" at the 1993 U.S. Olympic Festival.

 As the chairman of the hurdle sub-committee for USATF's Men's Development Committee from 1993-2000, Lindeman coordinated video analysis of all hurdle races at USA Championships and Olympic Trials and managed a series of annual mini-camps for the elite U.S. male hurdlers at San Diego's Olympic Training Center.
 Lindeman has also worked on the coaching staff for the United States men's team at the 1992 World Junior Championships and the "West Team" at the 1987 U.S. Olympic Festival.